particle-iot/docs/src/content/reference/device-os/firmware.md

 | Argon       |     65 uA |       n/a |
 | Electron    |    114 uA |    114 uA |
 | Photon      |    114 uA |    114 uA |

+In this mode:

+- Real-time clock (RTC) stops (Argon, Boron, B Series SoM).
+- Can wake from: Time or GPIO.
+On Gen 3 also analog.
+- On wake, device is reset, running setup() again.

 ---